 Pam graduated high school with a class size of 57, and enrolled at Penn State University, Main Campus.
 She graduated Penn State with a degree in Economics, and worked in her field for the first half of her career serving the needs of Penn State, the Borough of Norristown and the Borough of Doylestown in the fields of economic development and grant writing.
 She then had the opportunity to be a stay-at-home mom for her daughters and became a full time volunteer for her church and her daughters’ school, serving on both the Pastoral Council and the Home and School Board.
 Most recently Pam served as the school secretary at St. Rose of Lima.
 Pam strives to attend to the needs of our Program Department and office with a smile.
 Pam’s family includes her husband Bob (who she met on Valentine’s Day in Patee Library at PSU), two adult daughters, Bridget and Christine, and her bulldog, Ernie.
 Pam and her family enjoy traveling by motor home and have had the chance to visit many sights – Key West to Acadia, Yosemite National Park to Walt Disney World.
 She also enjoys cooking and baking for her family and friends.

-Alisa is our Family Engagement Officer.
+Alisa is our Community Outreach Coordinator.
 She is a graduate of the Widener University School of Hotel and Restaurant Management.
 Alisa has many years of hospitality management/event planning experience including starting and running her own kids cooking party business for eight years.
 Alisa’s involvement with FPS started over 10 years ago as a data input volunteer for the annual Fashion Show and then moved on to helping plan a family fun day and Annual Golf Outing in Dave Duemler’s memory.
 After selling her business, she decided to put her love for FPS and event planning to good use by joining the FPS team in September of 2015.
 She now helps our Travelers get involved in the FPS mission, and ensures they feel connected to our community.

 Alisa and her husband, Joe (who she met at Widener University), have two fun loving teenage kids who keep them very busy.
 Alisa loves spending time with her family and friends.
 When she has the time she also still enjoys cooking, baking and entertaining.

-Cheryl is our Chief Advancement Officer, and has a wealth of experience in the non-profit sector.
+Cheryl is our Chief Philanthropy Officer, and has a wealth of experience in the non-profit sector.
 She brings to FPS over ten years of experience in special event and volunteer management, campaign and peer-to-peer fundraising, corporate development, donor cultivation, board and committee development and program delivery.
 She also brings a wealth of experience in baking chocolate peanut butter cupcakes, and in primate behavior as she is a former zoologist!
 In her free time, she loves to relax with her husband and two children.

 Cheryl’s diverse background, attention to detail and commitment to building strong and meaningful relationships ensure that she will treat our donors and corporate partners with the utmost care.

 Marci Kuttler Bossow Schankweiler (say that 5 times fast) is currently Founder and CEO of For Pete’s Sake Cancer Respite Foundation, which she started with her late husband, Peter R. Bossow, in 1999.
-In her tenure as President, Marci, with her team of employees, volunteers and colleagues, has solicited funds to support the organization’s goal of providing respite excursions to young adult cancer patients and their caregivers.
+In her tenure as President, Marci, with her team of employees, volunteers and colleagues, has solicited funds to support the organization’s goal of providing respite experiences to adult cancer patients and their caregivers.
 Thousands have benefited from the life-altering services that FPS offers.

 Marci’s level of energy and enthusiasm leads many to question if she is, in fact, a human being.
 Her staff is fairly sure that she knows a secret and has found a way to inject more than 24 hours into each of her days.